 Below is a sample response to our GED Essay Practice Question.
 Review this response to develop familiarity with the structure of a high-scoring essay.
-You will notice that this essay follows the template from our GED Essay Writing Guide.
+You may notice that this essay follows the template that’s featured in our GED Essay Writing Guide.
 At the end of this response, there is a short commentary that explains why this is an effective essay and why it would receive a perfect score.

 The writer of the pro-recycling passage, unlike the writer of the anti-recycling passage, employs excellent logical reasoning to convince the audience, explaining that recycling is more than simply placing paper and plastic in their proper bins; it is an “involved process of harvesting, transporting, building and shipping.”
 The author proves that recycling is logical by detailing how much waste is produced when goods are created from scratch, driving home her logical argument with the simple question: “Why cut down a forest instead of recycling paper?”

 To lend even more credibility to her already logical argument, the writer includes statistics relevant to recycling.
 In a clear, bullet-pointed list of data showing the importance of recycling, she provides relevant and useful information: “It takes 95% less energy to recycle aluminum than it does to make it from raw materials.”
 Recycling aluminum is worth the effort because making new aluminum is less efficient, and the writer has data to prove it.
 The writer goes on to list four more pieces of data to support her argument while the writer of the other passage only provides one.

 Finally, the writer’s purposeful ethical plea in the pro-recycling passage more effectively calls the audience to action.
 By writing, “It is the morally sound thing to do to protect our beautiful planet for future generations,” the writer conjures images of clear blue skies and clean shining seas, helping the reader emotionally connect to the argument.
 If we do not recycle, the writer implies, we will be committing a sin against future generations.
 The writer finishes her argument with a passionate and motivating plea to the audience: “Please make sure you recycle!”